-Samsung’s big TV story for 2017 is QLED which, in Samsung’s case, refers to TVs that create their colours using Quantum Dots enclosed in a new metallic casing.
+Samsung’s big TV story for 2017 is QLED which, in Samsung’s case, refers to TVs such as the Samsung Q8C that create their colours using Quantum Dots enclosed in a new metallic casing.

 This enables them to be worked harder than normal Quantum Dots, so that they can stably output more brightness and a wider range of colours.
-All of which makes its new QLED sets – such as the 55-inch Q8C under scrutiny here – potentially great friends to the high dynamic range and wide colour gamut technologies now making their mark in the AV world.
+All of which makes its new QLED sets potentially great friends to the high dynamic range and wide colour gamut technologies now making their mark in the AV world.

 Samsung’s flagship Q9F QLED TV got the series off to a pretty dazzling start.
 But can QLED still make the grade on a much more affordable TV such as the Q8C?